Accessibility statement

 Supervision

-The Act (2023:254) on the Accessibility of Certain Products and Services (the Accessibility Act / LPTT) covers products and services directed at consumers in several areas.
+The Act (2023:254) on the Accessibility of Certain Products and Services – the Accessibility Act / LPTT (in Swedish and opens in new tab) covers products and services directed at consumers in several areas.
 The Swedish Post and Telecom Authority (PTS) is responsible for supervision under this law, which applies to Svenska Turistföreningen.

-You can report to the Swedish Post and Telecom Authority (opens in new tab) if you believe our assessment of undue burden should be reviewed, if you find flaws in our accessibility statement, or if you feel we have not handled your request for accessible content correctly.
+You can report to the Swedish Post and Telecom Authority (in Swedish and opens in new tab) if you believe our assessment of undue burden should be reviewed, if you find flaws in our accessibility statement, or if you feel we have not handled your request for accessible content correctly.

 Contact details for the supervisory authority (PTS):